MislavJaksic/Design-Patterns/README.md

 * [List of patterns and their simple explainations](https://github.com/kamranahmedse/design-patterns-for-humans)
 * [By the book implementations of Head First Design Patterns patterns](https://github.com/bethrobson/Head-First-Design-Patterns)

+### Creational patterns

+#### Factory method

+Define an interface for creating a single object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

+### Structural patterns

+#### Decorator

+Attach additional responsibilities to an object dynamically keeping the same interface.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 ### Behavioral patterns

-#### Strategy pattern
+#### Strategy

-Strategy pattern allows you to switch the algorithm or strategy based upon the situation.
+Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

-#### Observer pattern
+#### Observer

-Defines a dependency between objects so that whenever an object changes its state, all its dependents are notified.
+Define a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.

-#### Decorator pattern

-Dynamically add a functionality instead of using inheritance.
-A Decorator is a and has a decorated class.